 Outstanding practice

-Once again, inspectors highlight the importance of linking apprentice progress and employer need, with the best reports flagging observations such as “apprentices make excellent progress in improving their skills, knowledge and behaviours and make significant improvements to the quality of their work so that it meets and often exceeds industrial requirements.”
+Once again, Ofsted apprenticeship inspections highlight the importance of linking apprentice progress and employer need.
+The best reports flag observations such as “apprentices make excellent progress in improving their skills, knowledge and behaviours and make significant improvements to the quality of their work so that it meets and often exceeds industrial requirements.”
 They credit this to high-quality education, “aligned with effectively planned and well-coordinated on- and off-the-job training” which “helps apprentices to link theory to the tasks that they complete at work and to make an effective contribution to their employers’ businesses.”

 The scrutiny around effectively recording starting points is justified through observations such as: “Most current apprentices are making the progress that is expected in relation to their starting points.
 Where apprentices have fallen behind, tutors support these apprentices effectively to catch up.”